 and placed on oxidized silicon.

-In order to meet those needs, LNE has been implementing R&D actions for several years as part of its public service mission: these actions are related to the development, setting up and validation of instruments that are specific to nanomaterials characterization.
-Since metrology at the nanometric scale involves multiple quantities and various skills, LNE has chosen to focus on two aspects of development:
+In order to meet those needs, LNE has been implementing R&D actions for several years as part of its public service mission: on one hand, these actions are related to the development, setting up and validation of instruments that are specific to nanomaterials characterization.
+On the other hand, they are related to the measurement of the environmental impact related to the end of life of nanomaterials.
+Since metrology at the nanometric scale involves multiple quantities and various skills, LNE has chosen to focus on three aspects of development:

 Smart labels : qualification of labels